zevireinitz/influencer.dev/README.md

 # Add your name to the list
 Think you (or someone you know) should be on this list?
 Here's how to do that:
-- ⭐ Star this repo (this helps spread the word)
+- ⭐ Star this repo (this helps more people find this list)
 - 🙋‍♂️ Raise an issue here with the details

 We review the details of each applicant to ensure this list remains a high-quality collection of creators.
 We can't guarantee that every suggestion will be included, but we'll do our best to include as many qualified candidates as we can, based on the guidelines above above.